paypal/butterfly/docs/QUICK_START.md

                  ├── applicationContext.xml
                  └── web.xml
  ```
 * Optionally, build, deploy and test it.
-You can do so by running the command below, deploying the generated `war` file to a Servlet container (like Tomcat for example), and then following the `README.md` file in the app root folder to test it.
+You can do so by running the command below, deploying the generated `war` file to a Servlet container (like Tomcat for example), and then following the `README.md` file in the application root folder to test it.

  ```
  mvn package